15 Cheapest Places To Live In The UK

 Luxury flats and townhouses line the banks of the River Thames just west of St Paul’s, with the area home to many of London’s best examples of Georgian architecture.

-The City is one of the most expensive places in London to rent or buy a flat.
+The City is one of the most expensive places in London if you are finding flats to rent in london or if your are planning to buy a flat.
 The best access to public transportation is at Liverpool Street Station, which has trains all over east England and into neighboring countries.

 Westminster is south west London political, cultural, and historical center, and it is truly magnificent.
 It has a number of the capital’s most prominent tourist sites, including Big Ben and Parliament Hill.